Enhanced radio emission between a galaxy cluster pair

-Interacting galaxy cluster pairs offer a unique opportunity to study the properties of the gas in the intracluster bridge connecting them.
-As a consequence of the encounter, both the X-ray and radio emission from the gas are expected to be enhanced by shocks and turbulence, facilitating their detection.
-PSZ2 G279.79+39.09 is likely an off-axis merging system at $z = 0.29$, with its two main components observed shortly after pericenter passage.
-In this paper, we investigate the presence of diffuse radio emission in this system.
-We observed the cluster pair with the \meerkat\ UHF band (544--1088 MHz) for 7.5~h and \ugmrt\ band 3 (300--500 MHz) for 8~h.
-These are the first targeted radio observations of this system.
-We discover diffuse synchrotron emission in the system, with indication of enhanced emission in the region bridging the cluster pair.
-The detection is based on \meerkat\ UHF data, while \ugmrt\ band 3 observations do not allow us to derive a stringent limit on the spectral index of the source.
-This emission is likely generated by the turbulence injected in the early stage after the cluster-cluster encounter.
-However, the study of its physical properties is limited by the current data.
-As other systems with multiple cluster components studied in recent years, this cluster pair represents an appealing target to probe nonthermal phenomena beyond the well-studied denser regions of the intracluster medium.
-While we report a new detection, our analysis highlights the need for multi-band observations to fully understand these sources.
+\abstract {Interacting pairs of galaxy clusters offer a unique opportunity to study the properties of the gas residing in the intracluster bridge connecting them.
+As a consequence of the encounter, both the X-ray and radio emission from the gas are expected to be enhanced by shocks and turbulence, facilitating their detection.} {PSZ2 G279.79+39.09 is likely an off-axis merging system at $z = 0.29$ with its two main cluster components observed at a projected distance of $\sim$1.3 Mpc.
+In this paper, we investigate the presence of diffuse radio emission associated with the system.} {We observed this cluster pair with the \meerkat\ UHF band (544--1088 MHz) for 7.5~h and with the \ugmrt\ band 3 (300--500 MHz) for 8~h.
+These are the first targeted radio observations of this system.} {We discover diffuse synchrotron emission in the system, with indication of enhanced emission in the region bridging the cluster pair.
+The detection is based on the \meerkat\ UHF data, while the \ugmrt\ band 3 observation does not allow us to derive a stringent limit on the spectral index of the source.
+This emission is likely generated by the turbulence injected as a consequence of the cluster-cluster encounter.
+However, the study of its physical properties is limited by the observations currently available on the target.
+If the two clusters have not yet collided, this emission would resemble the radio bridges observed in A399-A401 and A1758N-S.} {As other systems with multiple cluster components studied in recent years, the analyzed cluster pair represents an appealing target to investigate the presence of nonthermal phenomena beyond the well-studied denser regions of the intracluster medium.
+While in this work we presented a new detection, our analysis underlines the need for multi-band observations to fully understand these kinds of sources.}